0xAX/linux-insides/Booting/linux-bootstrap-5.md

 #endif
 	movq	$LOAD_PHYSICAL_ADDR, %rbp
 1:
+	movl	BP_init_size(%rsi), %ebx
+	subl	$_end, %ebx
-	leaq	z_extract_offset(%rbp), %rbx
+	addq	%rbp, %rbx
 ```

-`rbp` contains the decompressed kernel start address and after this code executes `rbx` register will contain address to relocate the kernel code for decompression.
+The `rbp` contains the decompressed kernel start address and after this code executes `rbx` register will contain address to relocate the kernel code for decompression.
 We already saw code like this in the `startup_32` ( you can read about it in the previous part - [Calculate relocation address](https://github.com/0xAX/linux-insides/blob/master/Booting/linux-bootstrap-4.md#calculate-relocation-address)), but we need to do this calculation again because the bootloader can use 64-bit boot protocol and `startup_32` just will not be executed in this case.

 In the next step we can see setup of the stack pointer and resetting of the flags register: